 TD Ameritrade Account Options for Day Trading

-Day traders have two different vehicles for their capital at TD Ameritrade: cash accounts and margin accounts.
-The broker offers plenty of retirement and custodial accounts too, but most day traders prefer cash or margin accounts.
-Sure, you can day trade in your IRA if you really want to, but you’ll need to wait until age 59.5 to cash in any profits without penalty.
+Day traders have two different choices for their capital at TD Ameritrade: cash accounts and margin accounts.
+TD Ameritrade offers plenty of retirement and custodial accounts too, but most day traders prefer cash or margin accounts.
+If you’re wondering whether you can day trade in your IRA account, you can if you really want to, but you’ll need to wait until age 59.5 to cash in any profits without penalty.